Boost public participation in climate action

 Proactively harness the power of individuals, communities and other actors across Scotland for climate action and sustainable development by investing in awareness raising, and cultural and behaviour change programmes.

-Scotland should deepen understanding of climate change across all parts of society while creating platforms for meaningful and sustained public engagement.
+The Scottish Government should develop programmes to deepen understanding of climate change across all parts of society while creating platforms for meaningful and sustained public engagement.
 This should include investing in education as a means of accelerating the transition to a sustainable society; placing meaningful public participation, particularly of affected, marginalised and vulnerable people, at the heart of climate policy making in Scotland including through long-term investment in community-led action.

 Better public engagement and general understanding of the problems created by climate change and the solutions needed to address them, including the resulting co-benefits, will help head off any potential public and political backlash.